Joint Optimization of Multi-Objective Reinforcement Learning with Policy Gradient Based Algorithm: Policy Gradient Method for Joint Optimization

 where

+Notice that removing the past reward from the return doesn't change the expectation value \cite{Peters2008}.
+Thus, we can rewrite Eq. \eqref{eq:est_truncated} as a PGT estimator.

-In the remaining part of this paper, we denote $g(\tau_i^H,\tau_{j=1:N_2}^H\vert \theta)$ as $g(\tau_i^H,\tau_j^H\vert \theta)$ for simplicity.
+We provide a lemma of equivalence for completeness and the proof is in Appendix \ref{sec_app_equivlence}. \begin{lemma} The expectation of PGT \eqref{eq:est_pgt_truncated} and REINFORCE \eqref{eq:est_truncated} are the same. \end{lemma} In the remaining part of this paper, we denote $g(\tau_i^H,\tau_{j=1:N_2}^H\vert \theta)$ as $g(\tau_i^H,\tau_j^H\vert \theta)$ for simplicity.
 With this truncated estimator, the proposed algorithm is in Algorithm \ref{alg:PG}.
 In each iteration of policy gradient ascent, $N_2$ trajectories are sampled in line 3 and used to estimate the value function for each agent.
 Line 4 samples another $N_1$ trajectories independent of $N_2$ and uses Eq. \eqref{eq:est_truncated} to calculate the gradient estimator.
 Line 5 and 6 perform one-step gradient descent using the gradient estimator.